ep1cman/unifi-protect-backup/README.md

 ## Installation

-*The prefered way to run this tool is using a container*
+*The preferred way to run this tool is using a container*

 ### Docker Container
 You can run this tool as a container if you prefer with the following command.